George Lowe (climber): Early life

 He was raised in Ogden, Utah, and began climbing in 1962 while attending Harvey Mudd College.
 He finished his undergraduate degree at the University of Utah where he later received a PhD in Physics in 1973.

 Honors and awards

-Lowe was the 1990 recipient of the American Alpine Club's Robert and Miriam Underhill Award.
+Lowe was the 1990 recipient of the American Alpine Club's Robert and Miriam Underhill Award, renamed the Pinnacle Award in 2022.
 The award is given "annually to a person who, in the opinion of the selection committee, has demonstrated the highest level of skill in the mountaineering arts and who, through the application of this skill, courage, and perseverance, has achieved outstanding success in the various fields of mountaineering endeavor".

+Lowe also had a successful career as a systems engineer providing consulting to the United States Intelligence Community.
+He was awarded the Intelligence Community Seal Medallion on February 28, 1999 from the National Foreign Intelligence Community which recognizes "sustained superior performance of duty of high value that distinctly benefits the interests of the United States".

 He is an Honorary Member of the American Alpine Club which represents "the highest award the AAC has to offer.
 It is given to those individuals who have had a lasting and highly significant impact on the advancement of the climbing craft".